joeldodson/jsonloggeriso8601datetime/README.md

   into the module itself.
   See notes above under the Scripts heading.
 - introduced jilqs (see note above under Scripts heading)

+### 1.0.5

+- copied python-json-logger source code into jsonloggeriso8601datetime repo.
+  This has been noted in the main README and a README created in the jlidt_pjl source directory.
+  I decided to bump the version for this to keep it separate from anything else.

 ## Wrapping It Up